 Potassium Oxonate (PO), agarose, ALP and ethidium bromide were purchased from Sigma-Aldrich (St. Louis, MO, USA).
-ZUR was purchased from Ironwood Pharmaceuticals, Inc., Cambridge, MA02142.
+Zurampic was purchased from Ironwood Pharmaceuticals, Inc., Cambridge, MA02142.
 100 bp DNA ladder and reverse transcriptase enzymes were from MBI (Fermentas, Thermo Fisher Scientific, USA).
 Qiazol and Oligo dT were from QIAGEN (Valencia, CA, USA).
-The kits for catalase, MDA and Glutathione Peroxidase (GPx) were purchased from Biodiagnostic Co.
+The kits for catalase, MDA and glutathione peroxidase (GPx) were purchased from Biodiagnostic Co.
 (Dokki, Giza, Egypt).
-The kits for glutamate pyruvate transaminase (GPT), glutamate oxalate transaminase (GOT), blood urea nitrogen (BUN) and uric acid were from BIO-MED Diagnostics and EGY- CHEM for lab technology, Badr City, Industrial Area Piece 170, 250 Fadan In East of Elrubaki, Egypt.
+The kits for glutamate pyruvate transaminase (GPT), glutamate oxalate transaminase (GOT), blood urea nitrogen (BUN) and uric acid were from BIO-MED Diagnostics and EGY- CHEM for lab technology, Badr City, Egypt.
 Xanthine Oxidase kit (Catalog No: E-BC-K024), mouse IL-1 beta (Catalog No: E-EL-M0037) and mouse TNF-alpha (Catalog NO: E-EL-M0049) were obtained from Elabscience Biotechnology Inc. USA.

 Experimental Animals and Design

-The Scientific Deans of Taif University, Saudi Arabia, along with its Ethical Committee, approved all procedures and in vivo animal usage in this study for the project #1–439–6099, based on the NIH Guide for the Care and Use of Laboratory Animal.
-The Swiss mice used in this experiment consisted of a total of forty-two male mice aged ten weeks (weight 30-35g), originating from the College of Pharmacy, King Abdel-Aziz University, Jeddah, Saudi Arabia.
-The mice were handled manually for seven days in order to overcome stress.
-The animals were kept in a 12/12 hrs day-dark cycle and were given free access to food and water.
-Seven groups of mice were employed, each consisting of six individuals.
+The Scientific Deanship of Taif University, Saudi Arabia, along with its Ethical Committee, approved all procedures used in this study for the project #1–439–6099, based on the NIH Guide for the care and use of laboratory animals.
+A total of forty-two male Swiss mice, ten weeks old, weight 30-35 grams, were purchased from college of pharmacy, King Abdel-Aziz University, Jeddah, Saudi Arabia.
+The mice were handled manually for seven days to overcome stress.
+The animals were kept in a 12/12 hours day-dark cycle and were given free access to food and water.
+Seven groups (6 mice /group) were allocated to the following treatments:

-Group 1 was the negative control (CNT), gained free access to food and water.
-Group 2 was the positive hyperuricemic group, in which the mice received PO intraperitoneally (250 mg/kg bw, single dose every day at 8:00 am).
+Group 1; negative control (CNT), gained free access to food and water.
+Group 2; positive hyperuricemic group (HU), received potassium oxonate (PO) intraperitoneally (250 mg/kg bw, once a day at 8:00 am).
 The dosages of PO and timing were determined as stated above .
-Group 3 received ALP orally (ALP; 5 mg/kg body weight daily one hour after PO administration) for seven days .
-Group 4 was administered ZUR, accompanied by an orally administered dose of 80 mg/kg, in accordance with Wu et al. (2017) .
-For seven days, groups 5 and 6 were administered PO at 8.00 am followed by ALP for Group 5 and ZUR for Group 6 one hour later (9.am).
-For seven consecutive days, Group 7 was administered PO first at 8:00 am, followed by a combination of ALP and ZUR one hour later.
+Group 3 received orally allopurinol (ALP; 5 mg/kg body weight daily one hour after PO administration) for seven days .
+Group 4 was administered orally ZUR in a dose of 80 mg/kg as stated by Wu et al. .
+For seven days, groups 5 and 6 were administered PO at 8.00 am, followed by ALP for Group 5 and ZUR for Group 6 one hour later (9: 00 am).
+Group 7 was administered PO for seven days, followed by a combination of ALP and ZUR one hour later.
 For treatments in groups from 5 to 7, same doses given in group 3 and 4 were used.
-At the end of the design, the mice inhaled dimethyl ether and were decapitated after overnight fasting.
-Serum was extracted and stored at –20 °C until the chemistry measurements took place.
-Kidney and liver tissues were soaked in Qiazol for RNA extraction and in Bowan’s solution for histology and cellular immunohistochemistry.
+At the end of the experimental design (2 weeks), the mice inhaled dimethyl ether and were decapitated.
+Serum was extracted and stored at –20 °C until biochemical measurements took place.
+Kidney and liver tissues were soaked in Qiazol for RNA extraction and in Bowan’s solution for histology and immunohistochemistry examination.

 Serum biochemistry, antioxidants, and cytokines assessments

-The serum levels of the antioxidants, liver and kidney biomarkers and cytokines were assayed calorimetrically, using specific commercial kits based on the manufacturer’s instruction manual.
+The serum levels of liver and kidney biomarkers were assayed calorimetrically, using specific commercial kits based on the manufacturer’s instruction manual.
 Antioxidants such as malondialdehyde (MDA), catalase and glutathione peroxidase as well as cytokines were measured spectrophotometrically using commercial ELISA kits explained in chemicals section based on kit attached description manual.

 RNA extraction, cDNA synthesis and quantitative real time PCR (qRT-PCR)

-Total RNA was, as described elsewhere , extracted from the kidney tissues and frozen samples homogenized in a homogenizer.
-Chloroform (200 µL) was added to the homogenate, then centrifuged at 4 °C at 12000 rpm for ten minutes.
+Total RNA was extracted as described before from the kidney tissues.
+Frozen samples were homogenized in a homogenizer.
+Chloroform (300 µL) was added to the homogenate, then centrifuged at 4 °C with 12000 rpm for ten minutes.
 The supernatant was separated and an equal volume of isopropyl alcohol was added then centrifuged at 4 °C with 12000 rpm for 15 minutes.
-The pellets of RNA were dissolved in Diethylpyrocarbonate (DEPC) water after washing and drying.
-The integrity of RNA was confirmed and 3 µg of total RNA and 0.5 ng oligo dT (Qiagen Valencia, CA, USA) was denatured following incubation in a Bio-Rad T100TM Thermal Cycle at 70 °C for five minutes.
+The pellets of RNA were dissolved in Diethylpyrocarbonate (DEPC) water after washing with 70% alcohol and air drying.
+The integrity of RNA was confirmed .
+3 µg of extracted RNA and 0.5 ng oligo dT (Qiagen Valencia, CA, USA) was denatured following incubation in a Bio-Rad T100TM Thermal Cycler at 70 °C for five minutes.
 Denatured RNA was reverse transcribed after the addition of 2 µL of 10 mM dNTPs, 100 U of M-MuLV (SibEnzyme, Ak, Novosibirsk, Russia) and 2 µL of 10X RT-buffer, before being incubated in a Bio-Rad T100TM Thermal Cycler for one hour at 37 °C, then for ten minutes at 90 °C, to ensure enzyme inactivation.
 For quantitative real time PCR analysis (qRT-PCR), primers for the examined genes (Table 1) were designed using GenScript Real-time PCR (TaqMan) Primer Design (https://www.genscript.com/tools/real-time-pcr-taqman-primer-design-tool).
-Each PCR reaction consisted of 1.5 μl of 1μg/μl cDNA, 10 μl SYBR Green PCR Master Mix (Quanti Tect SYBR Green PCR Kit, Qiagen), along with 1 μM of forward and reverse primer for each examined gene and nuclease free H2O to a final volume of 20 μl.
-Reactions were run and analysed in Applied Biosystem 7500 Fast Real time PCR Detection system. qRT-PCR conditions are: 95°C for ten minutes (first denaturation) and forty cycles of 95°C for fifteen seconds (second denaturation stage) followed by 60°C for one minute (annealing and extension stage).
+Each PCR reaction consisted of 1.5 μl of 1 μg/μl cDNA, 10 μl SYBR Green PCR Master Mix (Quanti Tect SYBR Green PCR Kit, Qiagen, Valencia, CA, USA), along with 1 μM of forward and reverse primer for each examined gene and nuclease free H2O to a final volume of 20 μl.
+Reactions were run and analyzed in Applied Biosystem 7500 Fast Real time PCR Detection system. qRT-PCR conditions are: 95°C for ten minutes (first denaturation) and forty cycles of 95°C for fifteen seconds (second denaturation stage) followed by 60 °C for one minute (annealing and extension stage).
 The critical threshold (Ct) of the target gene was normalized with quantities (Ct) of the housekeeping gene (β-actin), using the formula x = 2−ΔΔCt, where there is x = fold difference relative to the control.

 Histological and immunohistochemistry analyses of kidney

 The kidney tissue was dehydrated and embedded in paraffin, then sectioned at 5µm.
-The slides were subsequently stained with hematoxylin and eosin (H&E) and the morphological changes examined using a microscope (Eclipse 80i, Nikon, Japan), with images being captured by a digital camera (Fuij, Sapporo, Japan).
+The slides were subsequently stained with hematoxylin and eosin (H&E) and the morphological changes were examined using a microscope (Eclipse 80i, Nikon, Japan), with images being captured by a digital camera (Fuij Co., Sapporo, Japan).